jedie/django-fritzconnection/README.md

 Some of the FritzBox API requests needs a login.
 Currently the only way to store FritzBox Credentials is to add them into the environment.

+Error message if login credentials are missing is: `Unable to perform operation.
+401 Unauthorized`

 Shell script work-a-round for developing, e.g.:

 ```